wpwupingwp/OGU/README.md

 ## trim.py

-Trim fragment in given fasta file, replace trimmed bases with 'N'.
+Trim fragment in given fasta file, or replace trimmed bases with 'N'.

 Usage:

-> python3 trim.py input.fasta start-end
+> python3 trim.py input.fasta start-end -n

 Here _start_ and _end_ are integers, and end could larger than length of sequence if you want to cut off sequence's tail.

+If you set option "-n", then all bases you want to trim will become "N".

 ## no_same.py